Skip to content

 Protecting yourself as a guarantor

-If you decide to proceed, take independent legal advice so you fully understand your obligations.
-Make sure the borrower has adequate income protection or life insurance to reduce the risk of missed payments.
-Ask your adviser about time-limited guarantees that release you once the borrower’s equity or income reaches a certain threshold.
+If you do go ahead, get independent legal advice first so you fully understand what you are taking on.
+It also helps if the borrower has income protection or life insurance in place, which lowers the chance of payments being missed in the first place.
+And ask your adviser about time-limited guarantees, which release you once the borrower’s equity or income passes a set point.

-At Clearview Mortgage Solutions, we ensure that guarantors understand exactly what they are committing to.
-We explain all the risks clearly and help both parties find an arrangement that works.
+At Clearview Mortgage Solutions we make sure guarantors know exactly what they are signing up for.
+We set out the risks plainly and help both sides land on an arrangement that works.
 Contact us for a free, no-obligation conversation.

 Written and reviewed by